antonshc/Python/README.md

 Turtle creates polygon <br>

 ## UFS Project
 The language of this section is **Turkish**.
 This program automatically installs some programs that I want to use after a **Ubuntu** install.
-UFS stands for `Ubuntu Format Sonrası` and in English it means `After Ubuntu Install`.
+UFS stands for `Ubuntu Format Sonrası` and in English it means `After Ubuntu Installation`.

 ### Contributors
 - Wolf-0 created simpleBattleship